“The only thing we knew was violence in Brownsville, even with people we love.” — Mike Tyson

 If Tyson’s intention in writing Undisputed Truth is to reclaim his own story, he does so meticulously, commenting on virtually every public and private event in his life.
 This is essential to the formation of a new image, particularly one now predicated on humility.
 Mike has to acknowledge all of his past behaviour to demonstrate the required self-awareness and convince us he’s no longer a menace.
 If he could provide circumstantial explanations for his problems — such as depression, anxiety, social and financial pressure, and uncontrollable drug use — the severity of his offences are mitigated and he becomes empathetic.
 For the most part, he has succeeded.
 Witness the public reception he now receives everywhere he goes.

 Tyson doesn’t regret everything, though, and many of the lecherous tales that constitute large sections of the book don’t read with any purpose.
-There are so many stories in Undisputed Truth that most become interchangeable, even unmemorable, and the net effect is the realization that Mike Tyson’s life has been far wilder than yours or mine could ever be.
-Mere asides, such as the various orgies he took part in, the gangsters he’s partied with, or the shit-kickings he delivered, would count as seminal moments in the lives of most people.
+There are so many stories in Undisputed Truth that most are interchangeable, even unmemorable, and the net effect is the realization that Mike Tyson’s life has been far wilder than yours or mine could ever be.
+Mere asides, such as the various orgies he took part in, the gangsters he’s partied with, or the shit-kickings he delivered, would be seminal moments in the lives of most people.
 Not Mike Tyson, who once went to battle-torn Chechnya just for the day.